-Our Dragon Warrior deck list guide features the best Rastakhan deck list for Season 57 of Hearthstone (December 2018).
+Our Dragon Warrior deck list guide features the best Rise of Shadows deck list for Season 61 of Hearthstone (April 2019).
 Our Dragon Warrior guide also contains Mulligan advice, card combos and strategy tips.

-Dragon Warrior is a Hearthstone deck that fell out of the meta a long time ago.
-We’d have to go all the way back to the Old Gods and Gadgetzan expansions to the point where it was last truly viable.
-Since cards from those sets have now rotated into the Wild format (and a number of other vital cards have been nerfed), there hasn’t been a deck list that’s been able to compete in the meta.
+Dragon Warrior is a Hearthstone deck that is the smouldering wreck of its former self since the glorious raging days of the Old Gods and Gadgetzan expansions where it was last truly viable.
+With those cards now lost to the Wild format (and a number of other vital cards since seeing nerfs), there hasn’t been a list that’s been able to truly establish itself in the meta once again

 Dragon Warrior deck list and strategy

 Here’s a new version of Dragon Warrior currently in Hearthstone.
 It’s win rate is respectable, but it’s not been played much so the numbers could be skewed in it’s favour for now.